 - Extragalactic and Galactic Astronomy

 - Interstellar Medium and Star formation

 - Laboratory Astrophysics

 - Supernovae and Supernova Remnants

 - Planetary Science

 - Solar and Stellar Astrophysics

 High School Interns work with an SAO/Harvard staff member on a research project for the duration of their stay.
 They are also supervised and counseled by a staff member of the Mayor's Summer Youth Employment Program (MYSEP).
 Additionally, they engage in timely field trips, lunch seminars, college information sessions, as well as career workshops, and a special summer colloquium series.
-Click on the following hyperlink to check out the 2013 Summer Colloquium program.
 Lastly, high school students will be invited to meet with the summer undergraduate REU (Research Experiences for Undergraduates) students to learn about different college programs and opportunities.